 Create a pseudo-process for debugging an aborted program's core image file.

-core-file corefile-name [exec-file=program-name]
+core-file corefile-name [exec-file=program-name] [with-translations] corefile-name exec-file=program-name

-corefile-name

 The name of a core file.

 If corefile-name is a relative pathname, it is interpreted relative to NightView's current working directory.